d0uble3L/pylint-demo/README.md

 # pylint-demo
-Pylint: utomate the process of enforcing code quality
+Pylint: automate the process of enforcing code quality